schibsted/spid-tech-docs/resources/articles/sdks/js-1x/events.md

     </tr>
     <tr>
       <td><code>auth.visitor</code></td>
-      <td>SchAcc identifies the current visitor.
+      <td>Schibsted account identifies the current visitor.
 Yields a unique visitor id that can be used to track the user even when not logged in.
 Used in analytics tracking, etc.</td>
     </tr>
     <tr>
       <td><code>VGS.error</code></td>